snehil20/python/README.md

 python series directory contains various python program to impliment various series like; fibonnaci series and other series

 upto_100.py can print numbers upto 100 without using a single number iside the code "not even in range function"

+Mahindra.py: Sollution for the interview programming question in Tech Mahindra 2021